Wolibabs/ccn-backend/README.md

 # Grazac CNN Backend

-This is the backend for CCN new platform, built with Node.js Express and MongoDB
+This is the backend for CNN new platform, built with Node.js Express and MongoDB

 1. Create .env and set MONGO_URI and JWT_SECRET.
 2. Run `npm install` then `npm run dev`.